Overdraft Fees vs Non-Sufficient Funds (NSF) Fees: What’s the Difference?

 What is the difference between overdraft and non-sufficient funds fees?

 The difference between overdraft and NSF fees is the success or failure of the transactions.
 Overdrafting will allow the debit to clear.
-With an NSF, sometimes called a bounced check, the transaction does not go through.
+With an NSF, the transaction does not go through.

 Is an overdraft fee or an NSF fee more expensive?